 Peer Health Advisors do many things.
 Depending on their strengths, availabilities, and personal interests, they provide a variety of services to Lehigh University and the surrounding community, including promoting health awareness, facilitating workshops for students and on-campus groups and organizations, coordinating and developing campus-wide events and observances, recognizing on-campus needs and developing processes to implement change, and referring peers to appropriate on-campus resources.

-Students must apply to become a Peer Health Adviser.
-The application can be found here, and is submitted early in the fall semester.
+Students must apply to become a Peer Health Advisor.
 Applicants must complete the interview process to be accepted for a place in the training, which takes place in the following spring semester.

-The application is due on Friday, September 30, 2016.
+The application is due on late September (dates vary depending on year).
 This may be completed online at this link.
 Alternatively, students may complete a paper application and turn it in the room 403 on the University Center’s 4th floor.

 Yes!
 After approving your application, you will be contacted by members of the Peer Health executive board and will sign up for a timeslot for an in-person interview.
-Interviews for the fall 2016 semester are to occur from October 8 through October 14, 2016.
-Select applicants who make it to round II will demonstrate their public speaking skill through a five minute facilitation, likely to occur on October 22 and 23, 2016.
+Interviews for the fall semester are to occur early October.
+Select applicants who make it to round II will demonstrate their public speaking skill through a five minute facilitation.

 Peer Health Advisors do not receive compensation for their services.
 However, as a new member, you have the option to register the training for a 4-credit course offered through Health, Medicine, and Society.
 You are also eligible to apply for positions in our executive board, and gain valuable leadership experience.